AI storyboard software

 Bridge the gap

-Build storyboard frames from scenes and shot plans so every image-to-video generation carries story context, camera intent, and production notes.
+Build storyboard frames from scenes and shot plans so every image-to-video run carries story context, camera intent, and production notes.

-Use storyboard frames as visual anchors for AI video generation instead of asking a model to invent the whole shot from scratch.
+Use board frames as visual anchors for AI video generation instead of asking a model to invent framing, cast, and action from scratch.

-Review generated takes in context, place them on the timeline, and refine pacing while the storyboard and script remain visible.
+Review generated takes beside the board and shot notes, place selects on the timeline, and refine pacing while the screenplay stays visible.

 Workflow

-Ciaro Pro turns storyboard to video AI into a production pipeline, not a one-off conversion step.
-Plan the shot, generate the frame, animate it, review the take, and edit the sequence in one place.
+This is a production path, not a one-off conversion.
+Plan the shot, approve the frame, animate it, compare the take, and edit the sequence while the board stays the reference.

-Start with screenplay pages, a scene outline, or a production beat sheet before generating visuals.
+Start with screenplay pages, a scene outline, or a production beat sheet that defines what the board must communicate.

-Define coverage, camera angle, action, character presence, and visual references for each moment.
+Define coverage, camera angle, action, character presence, and visual references for each moment reviewers can sign off.

-Generate or refine boards that make composition and continuity reviewable before video spend.
+Generate or refine boards that make composition and continuity reviewable before any video generation spend.

-Use AI video generation from planned frames, references, and shot notes to create motion that follows the board.
+Run AI video generation from planned frames, references, and shot notes so motion follows the approved board.

-Check whether the generated clip preserves action, framing, character continuity, and story intent.
+Judge whether the generated clip preserves action, framing, character continuity, and story intent against the source frame.

-Drop selected takes into the timeline and adjust pacing while keeping access to the original storyboard.
+Place selected takes on the timeline and adjust pacing while the storyboard and screenplay remain in view.

-Regenerate frames or clips from the same production context instead of rebuilding prompts from memory.
+Regenerate frames or clips from the same shot context instead of rebuilding prompts from memory in another app.

 Production bridge